 An ultrasonic cleaner sends sound waves through a liquid bath to produce microscopic cavitation bubbles.
 The formation and explosion of these many bubbles “scrubs” an object.

-- Cleans deep – An airbrush has a lot of hard-to-reach places.
-An ultrasonic cleaner is able to reach and clean those internal parts.
-The device is also thorough.
-Any submerged part of the airbrush will receive a microscopic bubbly-foam washing.
+- Cleans deep – An ultrasonic cleaner is able to reach and clean those internal parts.
+For airbrushes or miniatures, any submerged object will get a bubble-foam wash.

 - Speed – To use an ultrasonic cleaner, you merely have to place your disassembled airbrush into the fluid bath and turn the cleaner on.
 It’s a lot faster than using a wire brush and scrubbing parts under a running water faucet.

-- Safety – You only need clean water in your ultrasonic cleaner.
-I’ve used other chemicals, like ammonia-free Windex, which works great, but water is fine for most airbrush cleaning.
+- Safety – You only need water in your ultrasonic cleaner.
+I’ve used other chemicals, like ammonia-free Windex, which works great, but water is great for most ultrasonic cleaning.
 Ultrasonic cleaners have timers that will automatically shut-off the system.
 This prevents overheating or damage to the machine itself.
 Note that it is not recommended to use alcohol (e.g., isopropyl alcohol, IPA, or “rubbing alcohol”) in an ultrasonic cleaner (source), which could be a fire hazard.

-- Clean your miniatures, too – An ultrasonic cleaner is perfect for cleaning models before applying primer.
-Resin miniatures, in particular, require a bit of scrubbing to remove the casting lubricants, which can hinder a good paint job.
-Why not use an ultrasonic cleaner?
-Drop your models into the bath, turn on the machine, and come back later with clean minis ready for primer and paint!
+- Clean your miniatures, too – An ultrasonic cleaner is perfect for cleaning models.
+Resin miniatures, in particular, require a scrubbing to remove the mold-cast lubricants, which make for a bad painting experience.
+Simply, drop your models into the bath, turn on the cleaner, and come back later.
+Your miniatures will be ready for primer and paint!

-You can strip acrylic or other paint products from miniatures.
-Paint stripping can be tedious and even bad for a model if done haphazardly.
+You can strip acrylic or other products from miniatures.
+Paint stripping is tedious and risks damaging your model.

 Are you looking for the best ultrasonic cleaner for stripping miniatures?
 Check out the list below.
-Any of those sonic cleaners will work, depending on the size and budget you’re working with.
+Any of those sonic cleaners will work for stripping miniatures.
+The best ultrasonic cleaner for you depends on the size, power, and your budget.

 Are you looking to clean resin or plastic miniatures before priming them?
 A lot of resin and plastic miniatures still have the thin coat of mold-release substance on them.
 Cleaning resin miniatures and models is a priority for those looking for a good paint job.